gabriellaberman/portfolio/README.md

   columns: longline.gpkg
     year: (num) year that the data was collected by the observers
-    species_code: (char) three letter code for the common name or group
+    species_code: (chr) three letter code for the common name or group
-    species_category: (char) whether the animal is a shark, mammal, bird, or turtle
+    species_category: (chr) whether the animal is a shark, mammal, bird, or turtle
-    sci_name: (char) animal's scientific name (or genus when species was not possible to identify)
+    sci_name: (chr) animal's scientific name (or genus when species was not possible to identify)
-    common_name: (char) animal's common name or group
+    common_name: (chr) animal's common name or group
     vessels: (num) number of vessels from which the observer data was collected
     captures: (num) number of animal captured in longline hooks
     capture_rate: (num) rate of captures per 1000 hooks